-Old lavender is more gray than purple and works best when used a contrast for other shades.
-Doormats, towels, tablecloths, mugs, cabinets and window frames benefit with its dull yet not lifeless charm.
+Old lavender is more gray than purple and works best when used as a contrast for other shades.
+Doormats, towels, tablecloths, mugs, cabinets, and window frames benefit from its dull yet not lifeless charm.

 Flaunting the color gray in its name, lavender gray is one of the original four derivations of the color lavender and has a bluish-gray paleness to it.
 It has a metallic appeal and can be used as a substitute for gray and silver.